Korean or Japanese: Which One to Learn?

 Hiragana and Katakana are syllabaries, each with around 46 characters.
 Kanji is a collection of over 2000 Chinese characters, each with meaning and pronunciation.

-Korean lacks Chinese characters and eliminated them from the standard language.
+Koreans lack Chinese characters and have eliminated them from the standard language.
 The original Korean script, Hanja, was wholly based on Chinese logographic characters.

 In the early 15th century, the ruler of Joseon introduced a new script called Hangeul to make the language easier for ordinary people.